eliranwong/wsl2/README.md

 The problem with creating shortcuts with pengwin-setup is that existing shortcuts are created again each time you run pengwin-setup > GUI > STARTMENU.
 For examples, after installing 10 gui apps and run pengwin-setup > GUI > STARTMENU.
 When you install one more gui app, running pengwin-setup > GUI > STARTMENU is ineffective because it creates shortcuts for all 11 gui apps.

 A workaround is to use /usr/local/pengwin-setup.d/generate-shortcut.sh directly.
+For example: https://github.com/eliranwong/wsl2/blob/master/bible_apps/desktop.md#create-a-windows-shortcut-recommended-for-pengwin-version-134

 # WSL Utilities